RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/programming/programming-interviews.md

     - [Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=11866)
 - Coding Book Recommendation:
   - [Programming Interviews Exposed; Secrets to landing your next job by John Monagan and Noah Suojanen](https://www.google.com/shopping/product/10904392385806396516?q=types+of+coding+questions+google+asks+programming+interviews+exposed&hl=en&biw=1745&bih=1005&site=webhp&sqi=2&pjf=1&bav=on.2,or.r_cp.&tch=1&ech=1&psi=539KVdiqEIvJsAWTkoBA.1430945767303.7&prds=paur:ClkAsKraXwLuomUnytrmklo3nqBglR3OsF49REA5hOKVeConNTghOhPlBuN07lUczldHXy82BXrpry53lNVyyMXa_ratGQnPKZRz5wGMWqi0YaxcUFWEj1j4WRIZAFPVH70DMoZJ2iytH9uRyKAQX_9d9ry0zw&ei=TYBKVcaOD8WzoQTbwIGQCQ&ved=0CF0QpiswAQ)

+## Leetcode Tips

+Leetcode must be a familiar platform to you if you are trying to find any software roles.
+However, there are just too many Leetcode questions and say, given only a month before your first interview, it is difficult to know where to start, even though you might get yourself conceptually familiar with all of the topics above.
+Therefore, in limtied time, the key to coding practice is **inductive learning**.

 ## Additional resources

 * Daily plan for programming interview practice: https://github.com/jwasham/coding-interview-university#the-daily-plan